 The next industrial revolution

-Artificial Intelligence (AI) in particular and digitalization in general are said to give rise to the fourth industrial revolution: Industry 4.0.
+Artificial Intelligence (AI) in particular and digitalisation in general are said to give rise to the fourth industrial revolution: Industry 4.0.
 Industry 4.0 entails the promise of a shift from automated manufacturing toward an intelligent manufacturing concept.
 However, there are some obstacles on the way to really implement the concept on large scale.

 Industry 4.0 obstacles